 At Turtle Light Press, it is our mission to help you regain a sense of calm and peacefulness through beautifully handmade books, fine art prints, digital paintings and an array of note cards, including sumi-e note cards and Jewish note cards.
 Whether it’s a gift to yourself or another, you will thank yourself for doing so – and we would like to thank you.

-Sign up for our newsletter by dropping us an e-mail or using our contact form and we’ll send you a free note card to cherish.
+Sign up for our newsletter by using our contact form and we’ll send you a free note card to cherish.
 For us, it is about the love of the craft — combining words and graphics to create artwork and books that will resonate for you in a deep way.
 To learn more about our artwork, please view our store gallery and services!

 If you would like, you can take a break here from the fast-paced information highway by reading a haiku poem, admire a Japanese sumi-e ink painting, or read about one of our musician note cards.
 Have any questions?
 We would be glad to be in touch through our e-mail or by phone at 908-227-7951.